tgpfeiffer/restful-openerp/README.md

 [OpenERP](http://www.openerp.com/) is a powerful Open Source Software for Enterprise Resource Planning (ERP).
 It has a GTK desktop client and a web interface, both talking to the OpenERP backend via [XML-RPC](http://en.wikipedia.org/wiki/XML-RPC).
 This also allows to write third-party applications that use OpenERP functionality - however, not in a RESTful way.

 The aim of this project is to provide a RESTful "proxy" for OpenERP's XML-RPC web service.
 We aim to build the API in such a way that

-a) it becomes a lot easier for third party applications to talk to OpenERP (by making the API easily understandable and providing hyperlinks to linked resources and workflows) and
+* it becomes a lot easier for third party applications to talk to OpenERP (by making the API easily understandable and providing hyperlinks to linked resources and workflows) and
-b) to allow to make OpenERP the primary data source for services (by making results cacheable as much as possible).
+* to allow to make OpenERP the primary data source for services (by making results cacheable as much as possible).

 ## Status